-Navigation Bar contains the list actions, including Filter (Combing sorting, grouping and filtering functions), Add New Item, and Edit for group actions like Delete.
+Contains the list actions, including Filter (which combines sorting, grouping, and filtering functions), Add New Item, and Edit for group actions like Delete.

 B. Search Bar

-If there’s any frequently used filters, those filters can be displayed on Filter Feedback Bar once the users land on this screen.
+Can display frequently used filters.
 The more common usage of the Filter Feedback Bar is to show the users what filters have been applied when the list is filtered.
-See instruction in Filter.
+See more in Filter.